 Water exercises in the pool might not be the first thing you think of when you are trying to get in shape and slim down, but it should be!
 Water exercises are a low impact activity that will help burn fat and tone your body, so you can achieve those firm muscles without putting stress on your joints.

 Why does water work so well?
 Because water is exactly 784 times denser than air.
-Translation: your entire body is automatically experiencing a resistance workout the minute you step foot in the pool.
+Your entire body gets a resistance workout the minute you step into a pool.

 Swimming pool workouts are a great package that includes burning calories and building lean muscle, and as a result, this improves metabolism.
 And YES, you will sweat even in the water!

 Here’s my favorite pool fitness routine that only takes 35 mins – which gives me plenty of time to be back on dry land, with dry hair, in under an hour.

 The best way to kick-start every workout is with a fast sprint.
 Fast swim under and above the waterline to really pump up the cardio.
 Then, start jogging in the water.
 To take water jogging to a more intense level, create a current in the pool by running in a zigzag pattern from one side to the other.
 For round pools, run in a circle to build up the current.
 Then run against the current in 3-minute intervals.
 Make sure that you run with proper alignment, because then your core is forced to do the majority of the work as opposed to your shoulders or legs.
 Water jogging is a great pool exercise, not only do you get a cardio workout, but you’ll also strengthen all your core muscles.